Key Achievements from COP23

 We brought our Fijian Bula Spirit to COP and it’s been wonderful how people responded.
 We want to warmly thank our hosts, the German Government and the UNFCCC, as well as the residents of Bonn.

-Below, we are pleased to outline some of the key achievements from COP23.
+Below, we outline some of the key achievements from COP23.

 2018 Talanoa Dialogue: After extensive consultations, the Fijian COP23 Presidency announced an inclusive and participatory process that allows countries, as well as non-state actors, to share stories and showcase best practices in order to urgently raise ambition – including pre-2020 action – in nationally determined contributions (NDCs).
 The Talanoa Dialogue is ultimately to enable countries to collectively move closer to the more ambitious Paris Agreement goal of keeping the rise in global temperature to 1.5 degrees Celsius.

 Implementation Guidelines: While important work remains to be done, COP23 made significant progress toward clear and comprehensive implementation guidelines for the Paris Agreement, which will make the agreement operational.
 This is crucial to help governments plan their economies, and give confidence to investors and businesses that the low-carbon economy is here to stay.
+The Fiji Momentum for Implementation decision adopted by countries in Bonn underscores the importance of maintaining momentum as we move forward and the urgency of completing this work.
 Countries will need to finalise the implementation guidelines at COP24 in Poland next year.

 Launch of the Fiji Clearing House for Risk Transfer: This new online resource will help connect vulnerable countries with the best available information on affordable insurance and solutions – tailored to their unique circumstances – that will allow them to better prepare for the risks posed by climate change.